 A good old-fashioned flyer can go a long way.
-Dish them out in your office, hand them out in person and take a few to a local shop, cafe, co-working space or university. the moment with your Crowd.
+Dish them out in your office, hand them out in person and take a few to a local shop, cafe, co-working space or university.

 "Have business cards printed with details of your project and the URL.
 They're easy to keep on you at all times - remember to give them out whenever you talk to someone about your campaign."